CI-Dominik/pp5-hack-collect/README.md

 ## **USER EXPERIENCE**

 ## Target audience
-* The homepage's target audience are those who want to make their life easier by using normal household objects in a much more creative way.
-It is aimed towards people who want to do creative work.
+* The homepage's target audience are people who want to make their life easier by using normal household objects in a much more creative way.
+It is aimed at people who want to do creative work.
 Those who like to tinker and bring more color into their life.

 ## User's journey
 * The user is welcomed by the home page that displays a short summary of what they can expect.
 There, for logged-out users, a convenient sign-up button is placed in the hero area.
 If the user is already logged in, a button that takes them to the hack page is displayed instead to get them started immediately.